prateekpandey14/sample-controller/README.md

 Changes should not be made to these files manually, and when creating your own controller based off of this implementation you should not copy these files and instead run the `hack/update-generated-crd-code.sh` script to generate your own.

+### Dep Management :
+Dep used as dependency management tool.